From Willian to Alonso: Chelsea's potential summer sales revealed | Goal.com

 Both Paris Saint-Germain and AC Milan have shown an interest in signing midfielder Tiemoue Bakayoko while Atalanta have indicated that they will pay the €15m (£12.5m/$17m) fee required to make Mario Pasalic's loan move permanent.

-Victor Moses and Davide Zappacosta are currently on loan at Fenerbache and Roma respectively, and both clubs have shown an interest in either extending those deals or making them permanent.
+Victor Moses and Davide Zappacosta are currently on loan at Inter and Roma respectively, and both clubs have shown an interest in either extending those deals or making them permanent.

 Chelsea will also continue to look for suitors for Danny Drinkwater, with the England international having struggled during loan spells at Burnley and Aston Villa this season.